 A student having difficulty deciding which college major to choose might consider obtaining career counseling at the CSU Career Center.
 A combination of testing and personal counseling often suggests ideas about places to start gathering more academic or career information.

 When the problem is one of choosing between different majors of interest, visit the key adviser for any department you are considering.
 Discuss with the key adviser the departmental programs various options and what employment is found by graduates in that major.

 High School Preparation for a Career in Veterinary Medicine

 Becoming a Doctor of Veterinary Medicine involves a program of academic preparation, usually 8 years after high school.
-Most applicants to a veterinary medical professional school have completed 3 to 4 years of college and the majority have earned a baccalaureate degree.
+Most applicants to a veterinary medical professional school have completed 3 to 4 years of college and the majority have earned a bachelor's degree.
 The professional school is 4 years of education in basic sciences and clinical procedures.
 If you are seriously considering a future career as a veterinarian, you should prepare now for admission to college.
-Although it is important to take as many math and science classes in high school that you can, courses which will provide the best foundation for our college preveterinary curriculum are:
+Although it is important to take as many math and science classes in high school that you can, courses which will provide the best foundation for our college pre-veterinary curriculum are:

 4 years of English

 2 or 3 years of laboratory science (chemistry, physics, and biology)

 These courses usually form the basic requirements of many life science baccalaureate programs such as animal sciences, zoology, biology, environmental health and microbiology.

 Colorado State University has created a web-based tool to assist students who wish to transfer credits (USelect computer program).
 If your starting school is available in the state drop-down menu, you will be able to enter the classes you are taking or wish to take at your starting school and see if they will transfer to CSU and if those courses have an equivalent course at CSU.